Young Adults (ages 18-35)

 Read up on the Future of Faith, see how the puzzle of young adult ministry pieces together, and see how bridging from youth to young adulthood really works.
 Check out examples of successful or creative young adult ministry.

 Unitarian Universalists believe our communities are stronger when they are multigenerational.
-Young adults need support from folks of all ages in our UU communities, especially during the transition from being a high school youth to being a new young adult.
-Ensure that young adults feel welcome in your community, make sure there is a place for them there, reach out to emerging adults, find the level of campus ministry that works for you and your congregation, give to a specific young adult ministry project, or support the young adult ministry work of our denomination.
+Young adults need support from folks of all ages in our UU communities, especially during the many transitions of young adult life.
+Ensure that young adults feel welcome in your community, make sure there is a place for them there, reach out to emerging adults (PDF), find the level of campus ministry (PDF) that works for you and your congregation, give to a specific young adult ministry project, or support the young adult ministry work of our denomination.